zbower1uo/proj3-anagrams/README.md

   make install

-  create a configuration.ini file with specifications
+  create a credentials.ini file with specifications

-  place the configuration file you in /vocab directory
+  place the credentials file you in /vocab directory

   to start the server:
      ./start.sh